 The Coupa Fast 5: The Future of Spend Management (Part 2)

 Advances in technology are making the world smaller and easier to navigate.
 How will these changes impact the way companies approach procurement and spend management?
 Can procurement increase its mojo?
-The five perspectives below help give some idea of what changes we can expect in tomorrow’s procurement landscape.
+The five perspectives below help give some idea of what changes we can expect in tomorrow’s procurement and strategic sourcing landscapes.
 We even have our first bold predictions for 2015.

-Keep up with the changing finance and procurement landscape by reading the latest articles by thought leaders and subject matter experts on cloud, strategic procurement and finance and supplier innovation.
+Keep up with the changing finance and procurement landscape by reading the latest articles by thought leaders and subject matter experts on cloud, strategic sourcing best practices, procurement, and finance and supplier innovation.

 At what point will e-invoicing surpass traditional paper invoicing?
 CFOs who have foreseen the benefits of faster processing time and automated tracking and matching have already made the switch.
 With increasing adoption of cloud technology, the tipping point may come sooner than you think, says Accounts Payable News.